joshuacox/mkFreeIPA/README.md

 grab will make a `datadir` in the current directory and copy `/data` out of the temporary container to be used in a persistent setup

+the path to the data directory is then echo'd into FREEIPA_DATADIR to be used by the `prod` step later

 `make rmtemp` will clean up our temporary containers, but will not delete the `datadir`

 I tend to move the datadir at this point (e.g. `mv datadir /exports/freeipa/`), then update FREEIPA_DATADIR appropriately